aimaneEzraidi/ScientificResearch/README.md

 # Scientific Research
-This a project to manage Scientific Research developed with SpringBoot and AngularJs
+This is a project to manage Scientific Research developed with SpringBoot and AngularJs

 ---
  **Application Screens:**